Trademark Search Report: Everything You Need to Know

 - They'll be forced to adopt a trademark that requires substantial investment to protect it, if it's even protectable.

 A complete trademark search report done by an outside party may produce hundreds of pages of results.

 It's up to you if you feel a search report is worth the investment.
 Companies with adequate resources may feel it's worth it.
 Even if you don't get a comprehensive report, it's important to do as complete a search as you can to avoid legal hassles related to trademark infringement.

 If you need help with a trademark search report, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.